Back up Azure unmanaged VM disks with incremental snapshots

 - Take a snapshot of the base blob using Snapshot Blob.

-- Copy the snapshot to the target backup storage account using Copy Blob.
+- Copy the snapshot to the target backup storage account in same or any other Azure region using Copy Blob.
 This is the backup page blob.
 Take a snapshot of the backup page blob and store it in the backup account.

 - Take another snapshot of the base blob using Snapshot Blob.